Ognjen Mimović

-Ognjen Mimović (Огњен Мимовић; born 17 August 2004) is a Serbian professional footballer who plays as a right-back for Cypriot First Division club Pafos, on loan from Fenerbahçe, and the Serbia national team.
+Ognjen Mimović (Огњен Мимовић; born 17 August 2004) is a Serbian professional footballer who plays as a right-back for Süper Lig club Fenerbahçe, and the Serbia national team.

 Club career

 Early career

 Mimović arrived at Red Star Belgrade from his native Metalac Gornji Milanovac.
 He also performed combined for the younger age groups of Grafičar Beograd, where he also trained with the first team during the summer of 2022.

 OFK Beograd

 In early 2023, Mimović was loaned to OFK Beograd.
 On 13 May 2023, he was sent off in a Serbian League Belgrade match against Zemun after referee Srđan Jovanović showed him a second yellow card.
 At the end of that competition, OFK Beograd finished in first place, winning three points in the last round with the official result.
 After being promoted to a higher level of competition, Mimović continued to play for the OFK Beograd in the Serbian First League.

 Due to the agreed transfer of Kosta Nedeljković to Aston Villa, and then the news about his injury, Mimović extended his contract with Red Star Belgrade.
 He was added to the first team under coach Vladan Milojević, but the possibility was left, in accordance with the established Rulebook, that he could also play for OFK Beograd in the rest of the season.